dapr/cli/README.md

 dapr run --app-id nodeapp --app-port 3000 node app.js
 ```

-Note: To choose a non-default components folder, use the --components-path option.
+Note: To choose a non-default components folder, use the --resources-path(--components-path is deprecated) option.

 Invoke your app: